realm/realm-browser-osx/README.md

 ## Installing

 ### Manual Build
 Download the project from this repo.
 To install all of the external dependencies, install CocoaPods and call the command `pod install` in the project directory.
-To install Realm with Sync, please [visit the sync releases](https://github.com/realm/realm-sync-kp/releases) and download the Realm Cocoa framework for OS X.

 ## License
 The public source code to Realm Browser is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).